 Groovy music plays in the majestic Eisenhower theater with a striking Joseph Buckingham Basquiat-like art projection art with line drawings and phrases on a blue background.
 A single couch and lamp sit onstage.
-We are invited into an intimate yet communal home enveloped by the velvety Brown Sugar album by D’Angelo.
+We are invited into an intimate yet communal home enveloped by the velvety Brown Sugar and Black Messiah albums by D’Angelo.

 The virtual program choreographer’s note includes a quote from poet Nikki Giovanni, “Some say we are responsible for the ones we love.
 Others know we are responsible for those who love us.”
-This encapsulates Black Love theme that prevails in this evening of dance.
+This quote encapsulates the Black Love theme that prevailed in this evening of dance.

-Forced arch turns, sweeping level changes and super suave partnering mark this performance to classics such as Sure Shot and other classics off the D’Angelo album.
-I saw flavors of Breakin’, Vogue, West African, Release, Jazz, and Ballet are intertwined seamlessly into the choreography with nods to the Nicholas Brothers, James Brown and MJ.
+Forced arch turns, sweeping level changes and super suave exchanges performed to D’Angelo classics.
+Contemporary flavors of Breakin’, Vogue, West African, Release, Jazz, and Ballet are intertwined seamlessly into the choreography with nods to the Nicholas Brothers, James Brown and Michael Jackson.

 Parts of the evening reminded me that when people are in love, the surrounding community has all kinds of ways of helping or hurting them.
 Highly recommend An Untitled Love.
 Curious what is down the road for this company.